QUESTION 1. (Actually a whole series of related questions)

 The size of the dish depends on where you are.
 In most of the UK a Sky zone 1 45cm mini dish

 is OK but does not work well in bad weather.
-In Scotland a Sky 60cm Zone 2 dish is used.
+In Scotland a Sky 60cm Zone 2 dish

 (A standard 60cm dish is best in the UK anyway for all-weather capability) From other parts of